mbgozo/mbgozo/README.md

 Right now, I’m learning the **fundamentals of coding**:
 - ⚡ Bash scripting → getting comfortable with the CLI and file navigation.
-- 🎨 Frontend development → starting with HTML, CSS, JavaScript.
+- 🎨 Frontend development and backend development → starting with HTML, CSS, JavaScript.
 - 🔭 Future goal → become a **Product Manager who codes**, leading teams while also being able to prototype, iterate, and ship product ideas.

 ✨ What inspires me most: seeing ideas come alive, testing them with users, iterating fast, and moving closer to innovation.